Mistake Audit

 Voice notes

 Voice notes work best inside the closest relationships.
 From a partner, a parent, or a best friend.
 From a coworker, a voice note reads as effortful and slightly aggressive (you forced them to listen on a schedule, not read on theirs).
+Once you know the etiquette, the next question is usually apologizing over text, which I covered separately.

 The right voice-note length: 15 to 60 seconds.
 Anything past 90 seconds should have been a phone call.